Where Catfish Are King

 Catfish can be caught at almost any time of year in Louisiana.
 There are many species – including flathead, blue and channel cats – and a big range of sizes, from less than a pound to 100 pounds-plus.
 Louisiana cats are found in waters including ponds, streams, lakes, rivers and backwaters.
 Drop a line in a river or lake from north to south Louisiana, and you'll likely find rewards.
 See Louisiana Department of Wildlife and Fisheries for more information.

 While diners throughout the state are fond of the fresh fish, catfish is king in north Louisiana.
-On one Saturday each April its doting subjects gather in downtown Winnsboro to pay homage at the Franklin Parish Catfish Festival.
+Every April, catfish lovers gather in downtown Winnsboro to pay homage at the Franklin Parish Catfish Festival.
 The event draws an estimated 40,000 people to hear live music, browse 300 or so craft booths and eat lots of catfish.
 During the day-long event, cooks fry up two tons of the sliced filets.
 Other communities also honor the delicacy with big events, including the Louisiana Catfish Festival in Des Allemands and the Washington Catfish Festival in Washington.

 For a deep dive into north Louisiana's catfish culture any time of year, travelers can choose from an array of dedicated catfish houses – from Scott's Catfish & Seafood in West Monroe and Scott's Catfish in Ruston.
-Their common calling cards are big portions, fair prices and a family atmosphere.
+They are known for their big portions, fair prices and a family atmosphere.

 Like many other catfish specialists, Johnny's Catfish & Seafood in Shreveport serves whole catfish filets and thin catfish strips.
 "People who like whole fish best will say it's sweeter, has more meat and catfish flavor, while the (strips) are crisper, and you're getting more of the cornmeal and that seasoning," says manager Rory Covington.